When troubleshooting issues on your motherboard or contacting official support, please be sure to know the motherboard revision.

 - Newer headers etc

-So essentially when you have the same board but only a slight change has been made to it, then it is labelled has a newer motherboard revision of the original motherboard.
+So essentially, when you have the same boar,d but only a slight change has been made, it is labeled with a newer motherboard revision of the original motherboard.

 The following examples show what a difference between version 1.0 and 1.1 can entail: